etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

 ###  Configuring Cell Type in XLS Reports

 By default, Etendo Classic reporting engine exports the XLS data as strings.
-This is done in order ensure that the exported data can be read after opening the report with the vast majority of spreadsheet applications.
+This is done in order to ensure that the exported data can be read after opening the report with the vast majority of spreadsheet applications.

 If we want to have a particular format in a cell of our XLS report, and for example, display numbers inside a numeric cell, this default configuration can be overridden at template level.

 To override this configuration, the following must be done inside the .jrxml report template:

   1. Add the *net.sf.jasperreports.export.xls.detect.cell.type* property with true as its value.
   2. Add a *pattern* for the text field that will be displayed in the XLS cell.
 With the `<pattern>` tag, a fixed pattern can be set and with the `<patternExpression>` tag, it is possible to define a dynamic pattern.